Zariyah Grant

 Biography :

-Khaleel Grant is a doctoral candidate in History and the collaborative specialization program at the Women and Gender Studies Institute.
-Their research encompasses various areas, including gender, slavery, and racial capitalism in North America and the Caribbean.
-Additionally, they study 20th-century U.S. history, the cultural, social, and political history of Black urban deviance, and the Black radical tradition across the African diaspora.
+Zariyah Grant is a doctoral candidate in History and the collaborative specialization program at the Women and Gender Studies Institute.
+Her research encompasses various areas, including gender, slavery, and racial capitalism in the Atlantic World.
+Additionally, she studies 20th-century U.S. history, the cultural, social, and political history of Black urban deviance, and the Black radical tradition across the African diaspora.

 Education: